Almost sure multifractal spectrum of SLE: Introduction

 In \cite{binder-dup-winding1,binder-dup-winding2}, the authors study (non-rigorously) a notion of spectrum involving the argument, rather than just the modulus, of the derivative of the $\SLE$ maps.
 In \cite{dup-higher-mf}, these predictions are expanded to higher multifractal spectra, e.g.\ the dimension of the set of points on the curve where the behavior of the derivative on \emph{both} sides of the curve is prescribed.
 See also \cite{dup-mf-spec} for additional discussion of these and other multifractal-type spectra.

 The first mathematical work on the multifractal spectrum of $\SLE$ is due to Beliaev and Smirnov \cite{bel-smirnov-hm-sle} in which they compute the average integral means spectrum for a whole-plane $\SLE$ curve.
 Expanding on the results of \cite{bel-smirnov-hm-sle}, the authors of \cite{dup-coefficient} (see also \cite{ly-spec-avg,ly-spec-new}) use exact solutions of differential equations for the moments of the derivatives of the whole-plane $\SLE$ maps to study the integral means spectrum of certain $\SLE$ and generalized $\SLE$ processes.
+The paper~\cite{dup-log-coefficients} extends these calculations to the case of mixed moments for the modulus of an $\op{SLE}_\kappa$ Loewner map and the modulus of its derivative, and studies a generalized integral means spectrum.
 In \cite{lawler-viklund-tip}, the authors rigorously compute the multifractal spectrum at the tip of the $\SLE$ curve; this is the first work in which an almost sure result for the multifractal spectrum for $\SLE$ is obtained.
+The authors of~\cite{abv-bdy-spec} compute the almost sure dimension of the set of points where an $\op{SLE}_\kappa$ curve ($\kappa > 4$) intersects the boundary at a given ``angle".
 Binder and Duplantier have informed the authors in private communication~\cite{dup-binder-comm} of a forthcoming work in which they prove formulae for the average mixed integral means spectra (i.e.\ $\beta$-spectrum with complex exponent) both in the bulk and at the tip, for chordal SLE.
 The corresponding formulae agree after Legendre transform with the predictions from~\cite{binder-dup-winding1,binder-dup-winding2} concerning the mixed multifractal spectra for harmonic measure and rotation (equivalently, modulus and argument).

 In this article, we will give the first rigorous derivation of the a.s.\ bulk multifractal spectrum of chordal $\SLE_\kappa$ (i.e.\ that of the complementary domain).
 We will also obtain the a.s.\ bulk integral means spectrum of $\SLE$; the spectrum that we find confirms \cite[Conjecture~1]{bel-smirnov-hm-sle}.
 Our approach differs from those used elsewhere in the literature to prove results of this type in that we make use of various couplings of $\SLE$ processes with the Gaussian free field (GFF).
 In the proof of the upper bound we use a coupling of the reverse $\SLE$ Loewner flow with a free boundary GFF (sometimes called the ``quantum zipper'') \cite{shef-zipper,qle,wedges}.
 Our proof of the lower bound will make extensive use of the coupling of $\SLE$ with a GFF with Dirichlet boundary conditions (sometimes called the ``imaginary geometry" coupling) \cite{shef-slides,dubedat-coupling,ig1,ig2,ig3,ig4}.
 This latter coupling has also been used to aid in proving lower bounds for the Hausdorff dimensions of sets associated with $\SLE$ in \cite{miller-wu-dim}.
 Our approach at a high level is similar in spirit to the one used in \cite{miller-wu-dim}, but the technical details are rather different.